cfpb/sheer/README.md

 `sheer serve` takes the following arguments:

-* `--port PORT, -p PORT`: port to run the web server on
+* `--port PORT, -p PORT`: Port to run the web server on.
-* `--addr ADDR, -a ADDR`: address to run the web server on
+* `--addr ADDR, -a ADDR`: Address to run the web server on.

 Sheer does not serve any paths beginning with an underscore.
 They are considered private.